devconcept/multer-gridfs-storage/README.md

 [GridFS](https://docs.mongodb.com/manual/core/gridfs) storage engine for [Multer](https://github.com/expressjs/multer) to store uploaded files directly to MongoDb.

-This module is intended to be used with the v1.x branch of Multer.

 ## 🔥 Features

 - Compatibility with MongoDb versions 2 and 3.